 Choose your preferred setup method:

-skyvern run serverdefaults to a SQLite database at~/.skyvern/data.dbso it works out of the box with no Postgres setup.
-To use Postgres instead, setDATABASE_STRINGin.envor pass--database-stringtoskyvern quickstart.
+skyvern quickstartandskyvern run serverdefault to a SQLite database at~/.skyvern/data.dbso the pip path works without Postgres or Docker.
+To use Postgres instead, pass--postgresfor a local container or--database-stringfor an existing database.
 Docker Compose always uses the bundled Postgres service.

 Dependencies needed: